lee-janice/nyc_school_funding/README.md

 - Within-year discrepancies between the implied ending balance (`starting balance + income - expenditures`), and the reported ending balance.
 - Accounting errors like values expressed in cents rather than dollars.

-In particular, the cross-year balance discrepancies - where the previous year's ending balance differed from the starting balance by over $50,000* - were highly concentrated in the schools with the wealthiest PTAs.
+In particular, the cross-year balance discrepancies - where the previous year's ending balance differed from the starting balance by over both 5% of the starting balance, and a raw amount of $50,000\* - were highly concentrated in the schools with the wealthiest PTAs.
 This may warrant further investigation to see if these errors are happening systematically or intentionally.
-*TODO: make this a dynamic threshold- where the flag is based on the percent discrepancy from the end or start balance

 <img src="output/figures/fig1c_balance_flag_vs_expenditure_hist.png" width="600">
 <img src="output/figures/fig2c_transaction_flag_vs_expenditure_hist.png" width="600">